AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 ---
-title: Starter develop and deploy workflow
+title: Starter project workflow
 description: Learn how to use the Starter development and deployment workflows.
 ---

-# Starter develop and deploy workflow
+# Starter project workflow

-The Adobe Commerce on cloud infrastructure includes a single Git repository with a master branch for the Production environment that can be branched to create Staging and Integration environments for testing and development work.
+The Adobe Commerce on cloud infrastructure includes a single Git repository with a `master` branch for the Production environment that can be branched to create Staging and Integration environments for testing and development work.
 You can have up to four active environments, including a `master` environment for your production server.
 See [Starter architecture](starter-architecture.md) for an overview.

 For your environments, we recommend following a Development > Staging > Production workflow to develop and deploy your site.